Damburneya

 Damburneya is a genus of evergreen trees and shrubs in the laurel family (Lauraceae).
 It is native to tropical regions of North America and South America, with the center of diversity in Central America.

-Damburneya consists of around 24 species.
-Species currently treated as Damburneya were historically treated under Nectandra until a 2016 phylogenetic study revealed Nectrandra to be polyphyletic.
+Damburneya consists of around 25 species.
+Most species currently included in Damburneya were historically treated under Nectandra until a 2016 phylogenetic study revealed Nectrandra to be polyphyletic.